 Greyballing refers to the practice of impeding regulators in detecting unlawful ride-sharing activities.

-Blackout geofences were zones near buildings used by regulators and enforcement officials are located where coverage were intentionally limited or restricted.
+Blackout geofences were zones near buildings used by regulators and enforcement officials where coverage was intentionally limited or restricted.
 Effectively stopping Uber X drivers entering the zone for these vehicles to be hired.

 Clearly we are talking about the black arts and sharp practices.
 This is the first time I am reading about it.
 It also explains why settlement was offered.